 West Virginia (repeal and replace) - House Bill 2301 was signed by Gov Justice on 03/24/17 and it repealed the restrictive and largely unhelpful pilot program discussed in detail here.
 Congratulations West Virginia!
 This is a big step in the right direction!

 South Carolina -House Bill 3546 and Senate Bill 276 were introduced on 01/24/17 and referred to the committee on labor, commerce, and industry.
 A series of hearings were held.
 For now it appears that these bills will be blocked at the committee level.

-Pennsylvania - The Pennsylvania Academy of Family Physicians has been leading the charge to get DPC legislation introduced, but a bill has not been entered yet.
+Pennsylvania - The Pennsylvania Academy of Family Physicians has been leading the charge to get DPC legislation introduced.
+As of May 26, 2017 the conversation is picking up.

 Texas - This state already has great DPC law on the books, but they are one of a handful of states that currently prohibit any physicians from dispensing medications to patients.
 This ability to bypass the pharmacy, PBMs, etc and dispense medications at wholesale cost is a major value add for many DPC practices.
 HB 1482 was introduced on 03/07/17 to allow physicians to dispense medications.
 Please call your representative to indicate your support if you live in Texas!

 New York - Assembly Bill A03966 has been proposed.
 We are unsure what prompted this bill.
 It offers a broad definition of "retainer" medicine and establishes a requirement that any kind of retainer practice have an escrow account.
 It does not actually mention direct primary care, nor does it offer any "not insurance" protections in spite of implementing an escrow requirement.
 It has not made it out of the committee stage and is not expected to gain much attention.